iiitv/contribute-a-thon/README.md

 # Contribute-a-thon
 Gear up open source lovers, here is a month long marathon :runner: for you.
-Starting, 29 August '20, you will get to explore different tech stack, learn new things and also contribute to them - all at the same time.
+Starting, __01 October '21__, you will get to explore different tech stack, learn new things and also contribute to them - all at the same time.

 Since it's a long marathon, exhaustion will be high but so will the prizes 🏆!

-We will be giving attractive goodies and schwag for __top 10 participants__ :sparkles:.
+We will be giving attractive goodies and schwag for __top performers__ :sparkles:.
 So yeah this time high probability of swagness.

 ## Contents
 - __[Contents](#contents)__